Introduction

 We request that you respond to information requests from us in relation to your application within 10 working days.

 For details on the application process, please visit the Becoming a BSB Entity page on our website.
-To arrange an informal discussion with a member of the team, please email the Authorisations Manager.
+To arrange an informal discussion with a member of the team, please do contact us on [email protected].

 About this page

 If you have any comments or suggestions about our page, we would like to hear from you.
-Please contact us via email to [email protected] and quote ‘Web Update’ in the subject header.
+Please contact us via email to [email protected].